The ticket was part of a temporary offer but we can confirm it's now permanent!

 You can use the ticket on any Stagecoach bus in the Canterbury, Whitstable and Herne Bay area.
-This new zone covers all the main bus routes between the city and the coast, so you can use it for unlimited travel on the Triangle, routes 4, 5 and 6 as well as local Canterbury City routes (including unibus).
+Travel between city and coast with unlimited travel on the Triangle, routes 4, 5 and 6 as well as local Canterbury City routes (including UniBus).

 Don’t stress about petrol and parking costs, let us take you to work, uni or college.
 The ticket costs £75.
 That’s just £3.75 a day if you use it five days a week or just £2.68 a day if you use it every day!

 So how could you use your ticket at the weekends?
 Take the bus - it’s much less stressful than having to top-up your parking ticket every few hours!
 Plus, if you’re a family you can add a ‘kid for a quid,’ bargain!
 You can add up for four kids for £1 each.
 Check out our suggestions below for great days out in the area.

 You can buy the new ticket on the bus from the driver or you can go online and order it at stagecoachbus.com

 It will be loaded onto a Stagecoach Smartcard which you can keep and reuse.
 If you buy your ticket on the bus and you don’t have a smartcard, you’ll need to buy one from the driver for £1.
 There is no charge for a new smartcard if you order your ticket online.

 The ticket will allow unlimited travel for four weeks (28 days) starting from when you first use it on the bus (or from the start date you select if you buy online).